naptha/tesseract.js/docs/api.md

 - `langs` a string to indicate the languages traineddata to download, multiple languages are concated with **+**, ex: **eng+chi\_tra**
 - `oem` a enum to indicate the OCR Engine Mode you use
+- `config` an object of customized options which are set prior to initialization (see details above)
 - `jobId` Please see details above

 Note: to switch from Tesseract LSTM (`oem` value `1`) to Tesseract Legacy (`oem` value `0`) using `worker.reinitialize()`, the worker must already contain the code required to run the Tesseract Legacy model.
 Setting `legacyCore: true` and `legacyLang: true` in `createWorker` options ensures this is the case.